-Cori McCarthy writes beautiful but hard-hitting YA fiction.
-She lives in Michigan with her partner and young son.
+Cory McCarthy writes beautiful but hard-hitting YA fiction.
+They live in Vermont with their partner and young son.

 When and how did you start writing?